Tag: reconciliation

 Where’s the justice?
 Exactly.
 Whose justice?
 The woman who will never get her family back?
 Will she live and writhe in anger?
 The man?
 Who followed others, yet took responsibility, and still has nightmares of what he did?
 Especially, as he hurt a woman that he knows and loves.

 The justice of the of Heaven is so different than the justice we comprehend.
-Even justice we believe is guided by the love, , mercy, and holiness of Jesus Christ through the is still lacking.
+Even justice we believe is guided by the love, grace, , and of Christ through the is still lacking.

 ※Reflection※